Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: Examined Embedding Methods

 \section{Examined Embedding Methods}

-We propose new ways of improving the quality of embedding models by harnessing the geometric constraints imposed by auxiliary labels.
-We first describe the baseline approach based on Triplet Loss that uses no additional constraints.
-Then we propose several novel loss functions that enforce geometric structure in the embedding space in several ways: Pairwise Distance Minimization (PDM), Pairwise Distance Preservation (PDP) (similar to \cite{tsai2017improving}), Fixed Basis Vector (FBV), and Compositional Embeddings (CE) models.
+We propose new ways of improving the quality of embedding models by harnessing the geometric constraints imposed by emotion labels.
+We first describe the baseline approaches based on Triplet Loss and ArcFace loss functions.
+Then we propose several novel loss functions that impose additional geometric structure in the embedding space: Pairwise Distance Minimization (PDM), Pairwise Distance Preservation (PDP) (similar to \cite{tsai2017improving}), Fixed Basis Vector (FBV), and Compositional Embeddings (CE) models.